MolotovCherry/Android-ImageMagick7/README.md

 # FAQ

+**What is the recommended way to build/run this?**
+Build it with OpenCL support, statically linked, as a binary.
+HDRI on, quantum depth at 16.
+Do not enable jmagick support.
+As far as I am concerned, jmagick is outdated, EVEN though I will keep the patches up to date with the lastest version, and you CAN build it if you desire to.
+Make sure to use an AsyncTask to run it.
+Running it on your main thread WILL lock up your main UI.

 **Why can't it find `libjmagick-7.so`?**

 I do not build `libjmagick`.
 The reason is that I consider jmagick to be old, so I do not support it and any problems you encounter trying to use it.
 It will -probably- work, but you must build it yourself.
 I repeat, jmagick is not maintained by the author, and is just a bit obsolete, EVEN if it works (I've added many patches to make it work, but I can only do so much.
 It needs a full rewrite).
 Secondly, see the "Why am I getting linking errors" entry below.